tolgadevsec/PHP-Security-Cheatsheet/README.md

 # PHP Security Cheatsheet
-This is a summary of PHP-based countermeasures against certain vulnerabilities
+This is a continuously updated listing of PHP-based countermeasures against certain types of vulnerabilities

 ## Table of Content
 - [Cross-Site Request Forgery](#cross-site-request-forgery)